Fly with the Wind

 Fly with the Wind is a 1976 album by jazz pianist McCoy Tyner, his ninth to be released on the Milestone label.
 It was recorded in January 1976 and features performances by Tyner with a trio, woodwinds and a full string section.
+The 2008 CD reissue added two alternate takes as bonus tracks.

 Reception

-The Allmusic review by Scott Yanow states the album "...has plenty of memorable moments and is a surprising but logical success; Tyner's orchestral piano blended with the strings very well.".
-The 2008 CD reissue added two alternate takes as bonus tracks.
+The AllMusic review by Scott Yanow states that the album "...has plenty of memorable moments and is a surprising but logical success; Tyner's orchestral piano blended with the strings very well."
+Chris Sheridan of Jazz Journal thought the album "possesses a winning boldness and vitality".
+He commended Tyner, whose music he described as "thickly-textured, and both melodically and rhythmically complex", but criticized the "ostinato motif" of "You Stepped out of a Dream", describing it as "a little mundane".